- What is the Insurer’s Claims philosophy

 - Log into your online account and click on the Find Your Super Now section.
 It only takes a minute and you just need to have provided us with your Tax File Number.

 - Set up a myGov Account, and link your account to the ATO.
 If you find any lost super, you can consolidate these accounts into Kogan Super.

-You can also search for your other super accounts and consolidate them with us when you Join Kogan Super.
+You can also search for your other super accounts and consolidate them with us.